Where to go for cocktails in Dublin City Centre

 There are plenty of busy bars along the bustling nightlife strip of Camden Street, but the Sitting Room is a peaceful alternative for a grown-up cocktail.
 Upstairs in Delahunt restaurant, the bar is set in what was the living room of a Georgian property and retains that period feel with vaulted ceilings, fireplaces and chandeliers.
 There’s a retro vibe to the cocktails too, with classics on offer like Sazerac and Sbagliato, a Negroni made with sparkling wine.

 One of the first speakeasy style bars in Dublin, the Vintage Cocktail Club has been in Temple Bar for a decade, tucked away behind a deceptively drab doorway on Crown Alley.
 Inside, there are several cosy rooms set over three floors, with deep armchairs, open fireplaces and brocade wallpaper, with a stylish rooftop terrace too.
 The menu is long and comprehensive (there are six Martini options alone), so it can sometimes be easier to tell the bartender what you like and let them create something to suit your tastes.

-A popular spot for bottomless brunch, Bow Lane on Aungier Street specialises in well priced cocktails that pair with food, like a Bloody Mary made with their own chili sauce and Old Bay seasoning, or a Margarita with mango puree.
+A popular spot for bottomless brunch, Bow Lane on Aungier Street specialises in well-priced cocktails that pair with food, like a Bloody Mary made with their own chilli sauce and Old Bay seasoning, or a Margarita with mango puree.
 There are non-alcoholic options too, including a twist on an Aperol Spritz made with alcohol free prosecco.
 From Wednesday to Sunday, there’s usually a live DJ in the evenings, and it’s open ‘til late.